 - dandruff can be cured but can recur again

-Dandruff and Seborrheic Dermatitis - The Difference
+What is the Difference Between Dandruff and Seborrheic Dermatitis

 Dandruff is confined to the scalp and is gray or white in color.
 It may be found as patches or found scattered throughout the scalp and in hair strands.

 In Seborrheic dermatitis, the white flakes turn yellow and greasy in texture.
 The flakes can build up as raised patches on the scalp.
 The scalp can also become inflamed and turn into red patches.
-Seborrheic dermatitis can spread beyond the scalp and infect the forehead, the area behind the ears, nose and chest.
+Seborrheic dermatitis can spread beyond the scalp and infect the forehead, the area behind the ears, nose, and chest.